koval77/Arithmetic-Teacher/README.md

 # Arithmetic-Teacher
-This program is a questions - answers quiz for children and it teaches basic arithmetic skills.
+This program is a simple mathematics quiz for children and it aims to teach basic arithmetic skills.
 It is written in C# and is built on WinForms class library.
 ## Main features:
 - 4 basic arithmetic operation.
-- 2 diffuculty levels.
+- 2 difficulty levels.
 - Registering and logging students.
 - Points System.
 - Timer
 - External Access database that could be used for teachers to access and modify.
 - Option to print "Certificate" or save it as PDF file after accomplishing the quiz.